vanshnawander/cuda-sessions/README.md

 - NVIDIA GPU with CUDA support
 - NVCC compiler installed (part of CUDA Toolkit)
-- stb_image.h and stb_image_write.h headers (included in the repo for image processing examples)

 ## How to Compile and Run CUDA Files